eviltrout/ember-performance/README.md

 - Record Baseline performance so that we can compare Ember to the baseline performance of the platform it's run on.

+### Is your custom build crashing Safari during rendering tests?

+There is a [known bug](https://bugs.webkit.org/show_bug.cgi?id=138038) with Safari and `use strict`.
+Some versions of Ember (1.8.1 and greater) have stripped out `use strict` to prevent it.
+Unfortunately, that fix causes the Ember performance suite to crash after running repeatedly.

+In particular the lack of `use strict` shortly after defining `ember-metal/mixin` causes the crash.
+It has been added back in the builds of ember that ship with the performance suite, but you might encounter it if you are using a custom build.

 ### To run in development mode

 1. `npm install`